You need a break.

-Most of us have bought into the neurotic productivity of American Do-Ism, so you have American Idol and the Olympics and Like buttons and your GPA – so no, I won’t take a break, I can’t take a break, I have to keep up or shut up.
+Many of us have bought into the neurotic productivity of American Do-Ism, and it seems like everyone is inventing something, starting a grassroots nonprofit, going to the gym four times a day, cooking immaculate meals, hiking to Europe in their backyard; so no, I won’t take a break, I can’t take a break, I have to keep up or shut up.

 But a funny thing happens when you refuse God’s commands.
-The very core of your humanity begins to break down.
+Those commands, by the way, are not demands, but a vision of how you work best.
+When they’re not followed, the very core of your humanity can break down.
 You can probably already feel it: the restlessness, the twitchiness, the constant checking of your phone.

-See: God knows how you’re made and what’s best for you.
-That’s what His commands are all about.
+God knows how we’re made.
 He knows that if I don’t take a break today, and tomorrow, and for a long time, that I’ll eventually consume more energy than I can create and my spirit will be crushed.
 It won’t be any one thing on my schedule or any one exam or any one person: but the accumulated weight will be too much to bear, and I’ll either melt down or check out.

 You probably saw this coming, but: